 For sufferers of a chronic lung disease, the many possibilities of stem cell therapy are quite evident.
 Stem cell therapy provides another option for sufferers to breathe easier.
 It harnesses the innate healing power of a patient’s own stem cells in order to help slow down the progression of the disease.

-Today, lung disease can be treated with adult stem cells harvested from the patient’s own fat, blood or bone marrow to replace damaged lung cells with healthy ones.
-This innovative procedure slows the progression of the disease, but it also works to restore lung function and reduce inflammation.
-The result is the ability to breathe easier and live better.
+Today, lung disease can be treated with adult stem cells harvested from the patient’s own blood or bone marrow to replace damaged lung cells with healthy ones.
+This innovative procedure may slow the progression of the disease, but it also may improve lung function and may reduce inflammation.